This Bad Gamble Jeopardizes Retirement Lifestyle

-Every day without a correction is a day that the risk for a correction increases, Kristina Hooper, Invesco
+Every day without a correction is a day that the risk for a correction increases - Kristina Hooper, Invesco

-A couple weeks ago I posted my market review that reports the great performance of recent global markets through September 2017.
+A couple weeks ago, I posted my market review that reports the great performance of recent global markets through September 2017.
 Everything has been going up, causing some, including me, to recall the saying “the bigger they are, the harder they fall.”
-Despite the great 9 years we’ve had so far, there are serious risks lurking ahead that will harm some of us more than others.
-As David Robertson of Arete Asset Management writes in his October 13 SA article Market Overview Q317: Raised On Promises Too many investors ignoring risks creates a "tremendous powder keg of risk in the markets" that is ultimately punctuated by significant disruptions.
+Despite the great nine years we’ve had so far, there are serious risks lurking ahead that will harm some of us more than others.
+As David Robertson of Arete Asset Management writes in his October 13 SA article Market Overview Q317: Raised On Promises: Too many investors ignoring risks creates a "tremendous powder keg of risk in the markets" that is ultimately punctuated by significant disruptions.

 The following graph from the World Economic Forum pinpoints 30 sources of potential future shocks, along with their magnitudes and likelihoods.
 For example, “Extreme weather events” has a high Likelihood because hurricanes and firestorms have already decimated several U.S. cities and territories, and the Impact is high because the costs of recovery are enormous, even though markets have not reacted, yet.
 Too many investors are ignoring these risks, at least for now.
 Some can afford to be complacent, but those in the Risk Zone cannot because lifestyles are in jeopardy.